25 February 2013

 I also reviewed my 2011 paper on the impact of the downgrade of US by S&P : virtually all of the lessons are still very pertinent today:

-Update available as PDF download (click the icon or go to our Library).
+Update available as PDF download (click the icon or go to my Library).